womblee/auto-mod-downloader/README.md

 # Comfortable mod loader
 This tool lets you setup your mods in a matter of 5 seconds, it literally does everything for you.

-Works only for Dying Light, uses the website specified in *config.ini* / default nest rushers one for grabbing the mods.
+Works only for Dying Light, uses the website specified in *config.ini* / default one in DEFAULT_CONFIG var for grabbing the mods.

-**You don't have to specify any paths or something like that (with steam only, manual input for other).
+**You don't have to specify any paths or something like that (steam & epic games path detection).
 This tool automatically finds your game's directory!**

 ![image](https://user-images.githubusercontent.com/52250786/235461989-3c971c1d-7caf-498b-9ff5-e389fd765bf8.png)